This is the multi-page printable view of this section. Click here to print.

 airgapped: true

-After installing the W&B Kubernetes operator, you must configure the Custom Resource Definitions (CRDs) to point to your internal Helm repository and container registry.
+After installing the W&B Kubernetes operator, you must configure the Custom Resource (CR) to point to your internal Helm repository and container registry.

 This configuration ensures that the Kubernetes operators uses your internal registry and repository are when it deploys the required components of the W&B platform.